 •Studies suggest that endocannabinoids and their receptors may play a critical role in regulating liver fibrogenesis; therefore, targeting the cannabinoid receptors may serve as a novel tool to prevent and treat liver injury.

 •“In 1994, a survey of 112 MS patients (57 men and 55 women) from the USA and UK was conducted; all of the patients were self-medicating with a form of cannabis.
 The results of the survey showed that cannabis use improved symptoms such as spasticity, pain, tremor, and depression in more than 90% of patients in eight different clinical studies.

 •Cannabinoids and their anti-inflammatory properties have been studied in animal models of RA and on human cells from RA patients and these studies demonstrate the anti-arthritic properties of these natural plant compounds…THC and other cannabinoids could induce apoptosis.

 The researchers outline a compelling future:

-Current studies suggest that cannabinoids are useful therapeutic agents in the treatment of various inflammatory disorders…Overall, cannabinoids have exhibited significant potential to be used as novel anti-inflammatory agents and specific targeting of CB2 receptors holds the promise of mediating immunosuppressive effects without exerting psychotropic side effects.
+Current studies suggest that cannabinoids are useful therapeutic agents in the treatment of various inflammatory disorders…Overall, cannabinoids have exhibited the significant potential to be used as novel anti-inflammatory agents and specific targeting of CB2 receptors holds the promise of mediating immunosuppressive effects without exerting psychotropic side effects.

-You saw the end of that sentence right?
+Did you saw the end of that sentence right?
 “Without exerting psychotropic side effects.”
 That’s critical for the millions of people who want relief, but are hesitant to use THC, even in unnoticeable but health-restorative “micro-doses.”